 Why Collect by Type?

 Collecting United States coins by type allows you to assemble a beautiful and varied collection of coins while remaining within your coin collecting budget.
 Unlike collecting coins by date and mintmark, you only need one coin from each series.
-Therefore, you have the ability to pick the lowest cost coin in the highest available grade that you can afford.
+Therefore, you can pick the lowest cost coin in the highest available grade that you can afford.
 Additionally, you can choose the type of coins you want to collect.
-Some coin collectors who are focused on investment may choose to collect a type set of United States gold coins.
-Beginner and budget minded collectors may start with assembling a type set of copper coins that begin in the 19th century.
+Some coin collectors who are focused on investment may decide to collect a type set of United States gold coins.
+Beginner and budget-minded collectors may start with assembling a type set of copper coins that begin in the 19th century.
 In this way, they can avoid the very high-priced coins minted from 1793 to 1799.

 03 of 06